-We enjoy watching pets mature and age gracefully, so please bring in your pet for weight checks, treats, or just for some love from us.
+We enjoy taking care of mature pets and watching them age gracefully, so please bring in your pet for weight checks, treats, or just for some love from us.
 We would love to see them anytime.

 We look forward to see you again in the near future.